cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/targeting.md

 ### Lab 4 Completed!
 Congratulations!
 You have finished Lab 4 of the CloudBees Feature Flags Workshop.

-**For instructor led workshops please return to the workshop slides: https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#27**
+**For instructor led workshops please <a href="https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#27">return to the workshop slides</a>**